 classes & workshops

 I've been offering group and individual classes in many contexts, for adults, teenagers and children.
-Mainly I've given training in England, Italy, Bosnia and Mexico, also within EU or Arts Council England projects.
+Mainly I've given training in England, Italy, Germany, Bosnia and Mexico, also within EU or Arts Council England projects.
 In the classes I give I also use Sivananda Hatha Yoga, which I learnt in India at the Madurai Sivananda Yoga Ashram.
 Other aspects I like to explore when I offer a training of Bharatanatyam are the theoretical, rhythmical and musical aspects of this dance.
 It is a fascinating ocean you never end to discover!
 I'm available and very happy to work privately, both individually and for groups, for communities and people with diverse abilities.
 I profoundly believe in the extremely positive and therapeutical impact of Indian classical dance in people's lives.

 videos & photos